 “Let’s review,” said my husband, who likes his privacy.
 “How exactly did we end up adding only two new rooms but 21 new windows?”

 Um, the architect likes “light?”
 At least that’s what he said when he showed me the plans.
 It looked like a good idea on paper, too.
 All that light.
 Of course, now that we’ve moved in we practically have to walk around in sunglasses.
 So what’s the solution (and how much did I end up spending)?

 Photographs by Mimi Giboin.

-Strategy No. 1: Don't panic.
+Strategy No. 1: Don’t panic.
 Instead, walk from room to room and evaluate each window calmly.
-As Brooklyn-based architect Frederick Tang (whose firm Davies Tang + Toews is a member of the Remodelista Architect/Designer Directory) puts it, "What do you need from each of your windows?
+As Brooklyn-based architect Frederick Tang puts it, “What do you need from each of your windows?
 Is this a room where you want to sleep in utter pitch darkness?
-Or do you live somewhere where the site has privacy and your amazing views are the thing you are concerned about?"
+Or do you live somewhere where the site has privacy and your amazing views are the thing you are concerned about?”

 Strategy No. 2: Hang simple solid-color curtain panels.

 Why choose curtains (instead of blinds, say, or shades) for some windows?
 Says Tang, “It is a classic trick to use curtains to enlarge the visual effect of window.
 Often people will place them bunched up a foot or two off to the side of window, so will look as if a window is bigger.”

 To get the most visual impact, “curtains look nicest when they go from the floor all the way to the ceiling, even if the window is not full height,” says Tang.